Racer159/projects/README.md

               ┗━━━━┛
 ```

-3. Sew the 2-inch 27mm Hook (NOT loop) piece to the outside of the 45mm cordura piece 14mm from the bottom by going around the edge and forming an X in the middle for added strength.
+3. Sew the 2-inch x 27mm Sew-On Hook (NOT Loop) piece to the outside of the 45mm cordura piece 14mm from the bottom by going around the edge and forming an X in the middle for added strength.

 > ℹ️ **Note:** Be sure to secure the velcro (and all other fabric in this guide) with ~3 backstiches to prevent unravelling - a linear stich around 0.5cm in length will work, though feel free to experiment with whatever stich style you want.